ryaneof/github-dashboard-avatars/readme.md

 Built with Yeoman and jQuery.

-A simple Chrome Extension which controls the avatars on your Github dashboard.
+A simple Chrome Extension which display your Github dashboard avatars appropriately.

-There are two display options provided, you can set display to 'All Avatars' or 'No Avatars' in the options page.
+Options:

+- 'All Avatars'
+- 'No Avatars'

 ![](http://cl.ly/image/0F102w1R3w1T/download/all-avatars.png)